-It’s a long story but a family member of ours passed away last year and left us a little gift to be put towards something fun and not the littlest bit practical.
+It’s a long story but a family member of ours passed away a few years ago and left us a little gift to be put towards something fun and not the littlest bit practical.
 We have been meaning to stay at one of the Disney hotels for the longest time but just couldn’t quite justify a stay (it’s only a bit over 30 minutes from home!) so this helped up justify and gave us a nice buffer to begin with.

 We didn’t tell the kids so I was almost bursting with excitement as we got closer and closer.